yuyq96/TextHawk/README.md

 - A brief summary of the document topics.
 - Short QA pairs, up to 10.
 - Insights behind each answer.
+- [Optional] An imaginary conversations between two researchers.

 DocGemini consists of 30K images and 195K QA pairs with insights.

+> Note: The generated dataset is undergoing legal assessment.
+Alternatively, you can produce data on your own using the [scripts](DocGemini/generate.py) we provide.

 ## Benchmarks